-USPSTF Does Not Recommend Electrocardiography Screening in Low-Risk CVD
+USPSTF Does Not Recommend ECG Screening in Low-Risk CVD

 This USPSTF recommendation on ECG screening for CVD events is an update of a 2012 recommendation, which advised against screening in adults with low risk for CHD.